-Trust, Collaboration, Control: Three reasons why transparency at work is vital for employee engagement
+Trust, collaboration, autonomy: Three reasons why transparency at work is vital for employee engagement

 Truly engaged employees don’t just want free fruit and flexible working.
 They want to believe that the work they’re doing has purpose and that the people setting the strategy are worthy.
 But to do that, they need to trust those running the show.
 That's why you need to understand the connection between transparency and employee engagement.

 Not so long ago, organisations could keep their dirty laundry hidden away from the world, including from their own employees.
 But it's the age of transparency and employee engagement now, and the rules have changed.

 Before, big brands could silently trample workers’ rights.
 Corporations could easily cover up data breaches.
 And fast-food giants could use “secret recipes” that included unethical ingredients without anyone really raising as much as an eyebrow.

 In today’s tech-focussed world, sites like WikiLeaks and Glassdoor can very quickly and publicly shine a light on any wrongdoing.
 As a result, organisations are becoming increasingly accountable: to their people and their customers.

 With access to greater insights than ever before, employees are more informed about the companies they choose to work for and buy from.

 Glassdoor reports that 32% of potential applicants consider employee reviews the most important factor when choosing whether to apply for a job.
 And the most popular response to this question by far was actually pay transparency at 62%.

 The fact is, people are losing patience with corporate ambiguity.
 That means transparency and employee engagement are becoming more tightly bound than ever.

 Gallup reports that 80% of employees worldwide are disengaged at work.
 Gallup's past findings have shown engagement to be slowly but steadily climbing over time.
 This has so many people worked up because it's the first drop in engagement Gallup have recorded in twelve years!